 Buddy Holly came to Australia and landed in Sydney on January 30, 1958.
 The tour had Jerry Lee Lewis and Paul Anka.
 Jerry Lee Lewis offended Australian fans when he accused them of being so dumb when inebriated as to not be able to tell the difference between 'piss and beer.'
 To illustrate the point he urinated into a beer bottle in a Brisbane bar, and put it in front of a patron.
 After a few sips the ocker was quick to recognise it was not his usual brew.

 In a Melbourne interview, Buddy Holly was asked to comment on Australia's Johnnie O’Keefe’s version of Jesse Hill’s “ Oop Poop A Doo.”
 The Texas star drolly replied “Pretty horrible.”
 Unbeknown to the Texan, Johnnie was present in the studio at the time but dismissed the put down as “(Buddy) you’re hysterical.”
 O’Keefe was fan of the be Spectacled Lubbock star.
 Sadly Holly’s life was cut short along with the Big Bopper and Ritchie Valens in a plane crash on February 3, 1959.

-Many now recognise Buddy Holly with being the most influential pop musician of the 20th Century.
-Now that is big shoes to fill..blue suede or otherwise.
+Many acknowledge Buddy Holly with being the most influential pop musician of the 20th Century.
+Now. these are big shoes to fill, blue suede or otherwise.

 Reference Amburn E 1995 Buddy Holly: A biography NY: St Martin’s Press